How to Disable Windows 10 Update in Every Way

 Solution 4.
 Change the way of Windows 10 Updates Using Registry

-Extra Tips: Editing the registry is risky, and it can cause irreversible damage to your installation if you don't do it correctly.
-It's recommended that you make a full backup of your computer before proceeding.
-All you need to do is use this backup software to back up your data in three steps:
+Editing the registry can be risky and may cause irreversible damage to your installation if not done correctly.
+It's recommended to make a full backup of your computer before proceeding.
+To do this, use a backup software to back up your data in three steps.

 Step 1.
 Launch Qiling Backup software and then choose "File", "Disk/partition" or "OS" for different backup purpose.

 Step 2.
-Choose the system, disk partition, files or apps that you want to back up.
-Then select a destination where you want to store the backup file.
+To back up your computer, choose the system, disk partition, files, or apps you want to save, and select a destination to store the backup file.

 Step 3.
 Click "Proceed" to start the data backup process.